Dogliani Superiore Vigne Sorì San Martino

 Grape yield per hectare tons:5

 Dolcetto di Dogliani S. Martino DOC is Dogliani S. Martino DOCG starting from the 2006 vintage.
 The Dogliani DOCG appellation was established in 2005.
+This 3 old vineyards are very steep (35 to 55% of gradient), for this reason all the work are handmade.

 The alcoholic fermentation and the malolactic fermentation are spontaneous.